 #2 – BlockChain Implementations Help Secure Data

-Created specifically for protecting cryptocurrency transactions, blockchain architecture takes a step out of the realm of vague buzzword into real cloud security applications.
+Created specifically for protecting cryptocurrency transactions, blockchain architecture takes a step out of the realm of vague buzzwords into real cloud security applications.
 It has grown into the most effective way of tracing cybercrimes since data is decentralized and distributed across the blockchain network.
 In essence, blockchain architecture protects data by ensuring that it’s not all stored in one place and distributes transaction records among other users who are also in the blockchain network.
 This architecture helps deter external hacking and assists teams to safeguard data as other participants in the blockchain network could detect breaches.
-Furthermore, some would regard blockchain as one of the biggest IT security trends in 2019 to watch out for in the field of cloud computing–particularly for highly-regulated industries such as medicine, education, and law.
+Furthermore, some would regard blockchain as one of the biggest cloud security trends in 2019 to watch out for–particularly for highly-regulated industries such as medicine, education, and law.

 #3 – The Rise of DevSecOps

 As an increasing number of cloud systems and their security responsibilities shift to the cloud providers, organizations will find themselves dealing less with the details of handling physical, operating system, and network security.
 Obviously, this shift in responsibility for security would be most noticeable in serverless systems where the only security implications for application developers would be in the application layer itself.
 As a result, there will be a shift away from traditional IT security teams with organization-wide security strategies to an expectation for developers to become more involved with and responsible for security.
 This expectation will cause a demand for a more specialized developer that is more focused on ensuring security within the organization’s cloud environment and the deployment process is compliant.
 One of the expected cloud security trends in 2019 is the increased demand in the marketplace for the adoption of the Development Security Operations (DevSecOps) movement across the board for all companies that are serious about their cloud security.